-It's incredibly frustrating when you're trying to browse the web than when you find that the site you want to read is blocked by a filter, whether it's run by your office, school, ISP or even a government.
+There's not a lot more frustrating when you're trying to browse the web than when you find that the site you want to read is blocked by a filter, whether it's run by your office, school, ISP or even a government.
 Of course, there are plenty of legitimate reasons to set up - and abide by - filters for internet access, but even the best filter sometimes gets it wrong, and blocks the wrong stuff.

-Whether you're the victim of an over-eager filter that's flagged some content it shouldn't have, or just want to work around a block that’s working as it should, there are a few ways to get around a filter and access whatever content you'd like, be that videos, images, podcasts or simple web pages.
+Whether you've fallen foul of an over-eager filter that's flagged some content it shouldn't have, or just want to work around a block that’s working as it should, there are a few ways to get around a filter and access whatever content you'd like, be that videos, images, podcasts or simple web pages.

-We'd recommend opting for a paid VPN such as NordVPN or ExpressVPN, but we've also run down some of the other options available right now.
 As always, be safe and smart, and we don’t condone or encourage using these methods to access content illegally.
-Here's how.

-One of the most popular methods to work around a web filter is to use a VPN.
-A VPN routes your traffic through another private computer network, usually anonymously, allowing you to browse as if you were using a different device in a different location.
+One of the most popular methods to bypass a web filter is to use a VPN.
+It routes your traffic through a server online, anonymously, allowing you to browse as if you were using a different device in a different location.

 Unlike a simple proxy (see below) it routes all of your internet access through this connection, rather than just your web browser.
 That might be more than you need to just get around a web filter, but there are other reasons to want a VPN.